Pravin-hub-rgb/OIBSIP/README.md

 # This repository contains Task code of Web Development and Designing Internship offered by Oasis Infobyte
-### For better accessing main Index page is created.
+### For better accessing the projects the main Index page is created.
+### Visit - https://pravin-hub-rgb.github.io/OIBSIP/ for better access.